AlexPatrie/spaceBearAmadeus/README.md

 - 💞️ As I just mentioned, I’m looking to collaborate on ANYTHING.
 Literally, anything.
 I am at the point where I would like as much constructive feedback as possible from those that are more experienced than I.  Also, music!

-- 📫 You can always reach me at www.linkedin.com/in/alexander-patrie (more info to come), or on Instagram @spacebear_amadeus

 <!---
 spaceBearAmadeus/spaceBearAmadeus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.